A Guide to Recruiting Board Members

 - Tell us about some of the community service experiences you have had that have been most meaningful.

-- What skills and perspectives would you see yourself contributing as a part of our board?
+- What skills and perspectives do you see yourself contributing as a part of our board?

 - How much time do you have to be involved with our organization and do you anticipate changes to your availability?